rpalaguta/baigiamasis_front-end/README.md

 ## Notable features
--Using redux to store user data.
+Using redux to store user data.
--User token is stored in LocalStorage.
+User token is stored in LocalStorage.
--On refresh function is run that checks if(!user && token) if its true it calls to back end endpoint to get user data, then stores it into redux 'dispatch(login)'.
+On refresh function is run that checks if(!user && token) if its true it calls to back end endpoint to get user data, then stores it into redux 'dispatch(login)'.
--On user delete (softDelete), user's services and reviews are soft deleted aswell.
+On user delete (softDelete), user's services and reviews are soft deleted aswell.
--

 ## Available Scripts